langchain-ai/url_scraper/README.md

 This repository is a starting point to test strategies for extracting structured information from a given URL using a language model.

+You can visit [this page](https://smith.langchain.com/public/c4497a67-10ea-46cf-92d6-15f0797b3f3c/d) to see an example dataset that is used for evaluation of this agent together with an experimental run using the default agent.

 ## What's included

 1. A bare minimum implementation that can be used to extract structured information from a given URL (`src/agent` folder).